Light & Sound

 A pitch is how high or low the note is.
 A pitch is changed by making the string that you are vibrating shorter or longer.
 A short or small vibrating string will give you a high pitch.
 A long or large vibrating sting will give you a low pitch.

-Make your own instrument – All you need is a box and different sized elastic bands.
-Tie them around the box.
+Make your own instrument - All you need is a box and different sized elastic bands.
+Tie the elastic bands around the box.
 Try plucking the bands.
 How do they sound?
-Do you notice that the small elastic bands have a different pitch to the large ones?
+Did you notice that the small elastic bands have a different pitch to the large ones?